blyxxyz/lexopt/README.md

 # Lexopt

-Lexopt is the simplest possible argument parser that's still correct.
+Lexopt tries to be the simplest possible argument parser that's still correct.
 It's so simple that it's a bit tedious to use.

 Lexopt is:
 - Small: one file, no dependencies, no macros.
 Easy to audit or vendor.